Spirit of Tasmania: 2017–present

 In October 2024 it was reported that because of delays in the construction of an upgraded wharf at Devonport, the Spirit IV was then scheduled to enter service in July 2026.
 The wharfs' construction cost was $90 million, but by 2024 had been revised up to $495 million.

 In November 2024, due to Finland's cold winters and pack ice, Spirit of Tasmania IV was moved to the Port of Leith, Edinburgh, Scotland for storage while attempts were made to lease it to another operator in the interim.
 Berthing costs in Leith were reported to be about AUD47,000 per week.

 On 26 May 2025 Spirit IV was due to leave for Tasmania, but both new vessels had problems with their liquefied natural gas systems, and could not leave until the issue was rectified.

 In June 2025, Spirit of Tasmania V was handed over by the builder to TT Line while Spirit of Tasmania IV arrived in Hobart in August 2025.

+In September 2025 it emerged that $9 million was needed to replace fenders at the new wharf at Devonport and strengthen Spirit IV and Spirit V as TT-Line has requested incorrect specifications to the wharf in 2023.

+In November 2025, it was reported that Martin Thompson, the Auditor-General of Tasmania, had made an assessment that Spirit of Tasmania was insolvent as of August 2025 and had reported its board to the Australian Securities and Investments Commission.
+In response, the company's chairman Ken Kanofski stated that Spirit of Tasmania was solvent and state treasurer Eric Abetz guaranteed that it would provide government support for it to continue to pay its debts.